 You’ve probably had to fend off this tired question before from out-of-town friends: How can we get in the holiday spirit here on the West Coast when it’s warm in December?
-Well, first of all, it's cold by L.A. standards.
-But there's also plenty of holiday cheer if you know where to see Christmas lights in Los Angeles.
-In between a deluge of Christmas events and frantic shopping trips—you've consulted our holiday gift guide, right?—take the time to check out these twinkling neighborhoods.
-Just make sure to bring along an extra sweatshirt and some patience: not even Christmas lights can escape L.A. traffic.
+Well, first of all, it’s cold by L.A. standards.
+But there’s also plenty of holiday cheer if you know where to see Christmas lights in Los Angeles.
+In between a deluge of Christmas events and frantic shopping trips—you’ve consulted our holiday gift guide, right?—take the time to check out these twinkling neighborhoods.
+Just make sure to bring along an extra sweatshirt and some patience: Not even Christmas lights can escape L.A. traffic.

 RECOMMENDED: Christmas in Los Angeles